vonage-garage-rip/AnsweringMachineDetection/README.md

 After you deploy the application to Heroku, make a call to the purchased number for the application.

 The application will ask to enter a phone number.
 Enter any phone number you like, as long as it is picked up by voicemail.

-To leave a TTS when the answering machine is picked up, run this python script, [websocket-client.py](websocket-client.py) locally.

-Change the `HOSTNAME` property to heroku domain for the `{app-name}.herokuapp.com`

-Note, you will need to install the Nexmo python package using:
-`pip install nexmo`

-When the voicemail is detected, you will see the following message in your console, when running the `websocket-client.py` script:

-`{'uuids': ['xxx'], 'beep_detected': True}`
+The call will go to voicemail and the answering machine model will start listenting on the call.

-Then, the script plays a TTS saying `Answering Machine Detected`, and the call will hangup.
+When a beep is detected, the application performs a Text-To-Speech, with the phrase, `Answering Machine Detected`, and the call will hangup.

 ## To install
 Clone the [github repo](https://github.com/nexmo-community/AnsweringMachineDetection) and run: